Start9Labs/documentation/site/source/user-manual/service-guides/matrix/index.rst

 Synapse
 =======

-Synapse is a self-hosted Matrix server, capable of federation with the wider matrix network (but only .onion for now).
+Synapse is a self-hosted Matrix server, capable of federation with the wider Matrix network (but only .onion for now).

 Follow the guide below to get started using your own private Matrix server.